 Referrals may come from: self-referrals; medical; School District; Ministry for Children and Family Development; and community agencies and service providers among others.

 Referrals made by a third party must be made with the client’s knowledge and consent.

+The referral source will be notified and advised of the acceptance of the referral and the type of service being offered to the client.
 Referrals that do not meet the mandate of the agency will be referred to appropriate community service.